 Discover historic sights and learn about historic encounters between the Balinese people and Chinese Traders, Indian mystics, merchants from the Middle East, European Conquerers and Japanese soldiers as well as global tourists!

 This half day cycling tour, departing three times a week, takes you on a journey of discovery, both in terms of sight seeing and historically as you learn how important Sanur has been for interactions between Bali and the wider world.
-This is a flexible your, allowing you to spend time in places you enjoy, and don’t forget to bring a towel and swimmers, because a dip in the sea at one of Sanur’s beautiful beaches is sure to be part of your day!
+This is a flexible tour, allowing you to spend time in places you enjoy, and don’t forget to bring a towel and swimmers, because a dip in the sea at one of Sanur’s beautiful beaches is sure to be part of your day!

 Some of the sights that you’ll see include the PanAm Memorial, location of the Dutch invasion, the 2nd World War home of a Belgian painter, a 9th century obelisk and much more.
 Knowledgable guides will show you local warungs with tasty local cuisine, short cuts to the rice paddies and the many markets in Sanur.

 |Age||Adult, Child (5-12), Teen (13-19)|